MAR Ratio

 The Bottom Line

 Investors looking to evaluate the true risk of a trading strategy may consider the MAR Ratio.
 The MAR Ratio is the practice of weighing annual growth against the worst historical loss.
 Through this lens, the MAR Ratio may result in identifying managers who are skilled at capital preservation, not just aggressive betting.
 A high MAR Ratio suggests a manager who can compound wealth without subjecting investors to stomach-churning volatility.
 On the other hand, it can unfairly penalize older funds that have survived historic crashes compared to newer ones.
 It remains a "quick and dirty" but highly effective filter for risk-averse investors seeking smooth compounding.
 Always check the timeframe used when seeing this ratio quoted, and use it in conjunction with other metrics like the Sharpe and Sortino ratios for a complete picture.
+Ultimately, the MAR Ratio is the ultimate "BS detector" for managers who claim high returns but hide the massive risks required to achieve them.

 At a Glance